 Display technology has been slow to change, with the industry seemingly taking decades to move from one to the next.
 Cathode ray tube (CRT) screens hung around for ages until thin and light TFT LCD screens became cheap and attractive enough for consumers to adopt.

 OLED screens have been touted as the next big display technology, but it has only really become commonly used within the last few years.

 Inevitably, when a technology has started to see wide adoption by the industry, the attention then turns to what is on the way.
-With recent reports of Apple's interest in microLED and mini LED, the use of mini LED in the 12.9-inch iPad Pro, and the potential use of both technologies in future products, this has prompted a lot of interest from observers.
+With supply chain reports of Apple's interest in microLED and mini LED, the use of mini LED in the 12.9-inch iPad Pro, and the potential use of both technologies in future products, this has prompted a lot of interest from observers.

 The two technologies are interesting, and each provides its own benefits to the device table.
 In the case of microLED, it introduces a major fundamental change in the way devices are designed, produced, and appear to consumers.

 To fully understand what the inbound tech can potentially do, you need to understand where we are with current display technologies.